|Collective Bargaining Coverage||50%|

 There are currently two main bodies representing employees at the workplace, one dealing with employees’ day-to-day concerns and the other – in larger workplaces only – a joint employer/employee body intended to improve industrial relations in the workplace.
 Unions have important rights in this structure and the majority of employee representatives are union members.
 However, this whole structure is set to change, with legislation abolishing the joint body and giving greater powers to employee representatives being introduced in 2013.more ...

-Health and safety is one of the issues covered by the two main forms of employee representation in Luxembourg – the employee delegation and the joint company committee, a works council type body on which both employees and the employer are represented.
-The employee delegate for safety, an individual employee chosen by the employee delegation, has the most specific health and safety responsibilities.
-But some health and safety issues are decided by the joint company committee.more ...
+Health and safety is one of the issues covered by the employee delegation, now the only form of statutory employee representation at the workplace.
+(The joint company committee, a works council type body, which in the past existed alongside the employee delegation, has been abolished.)
+The delegate for safety and health, an individual employee chosen by the employee delegation, has specific health and safety responsibilities.more ...